 The most powerful, flexible and secure technology environments are based on “cloud” hosting facilities and a browser-user experience.
 However, to provide the full range of easy-to-use information facilities that are needed to create and sustain a vibrant information sharing community and address their pressing needs requires both considerable business experience and technology capability.
-Of vital importance are the security technologies to be employed that will provide in-depth defence of the information being shared.
+Of vital importance are the security technologies to be employed, that will provide in-depth defence of the information being shared.

 The benefits from participating in a digital information sharing community will also need to be realised quickly.
 The functionality of the technology platform should provide members with the ability to engage, share and learn of best practices and insights.
-Value-added content such as statistics, trend analyses and intelligence reports provide additional benefits.
+Value-added content such as statistics, trend analysis and intelligence reports provide additional benefits.
 Further, having agreements in place for cross-sector sharing will allow the community to learn from other industries’ experiences and lessons learned from cyberattacks that may not yet have manifested in the aviation system.

 The platform, technologies and resources needed to support the information sharing community will need to be funded through an appropriate business model to cover the operating and ongoing development costs.
 This could range from a member cost recovery model to one that is part funded through sponsorship or donor monies.

-The creation of such information sharing communities could in turn help develop the collaborative relationships with government agencies to provide and be provided with cybersecurity threat information that will help all organisation – public or private – to prevent, detect and respond to threats in a more timely and effective manner.
+The creation of such information sharing communities could in turn help develop the collaborative relationships with government agencies to provide and be provided with cybersecurity threat information that will help all organisations – public or private – to prevent, detect and respond to threats in a more timely and effective manner.

 What does “good” information sharing practice look like